qojulia/QuantumCumulants.jl/docs/src/tutorial.md

 he_avg = average(he,2)
 ```

 The first-order contributions are always zero and can therefore be neglected.
-You can try adding `a` and `s` to the list of operators `ops` in order to see that yourself.
+You can try adding `a` and `σ(:g,:e)` to the list of operators `ops` in order to see that yourself.
 Or, even more conveniently, you can use `complete(he_avg)`, which will automatically find all missing averages and compute the corresponding equations.

 Here, though, we will proceed by finding the missing averages, and neglecting them as zero using the `substitute` function.